 - GI Bill Website

 - Military Degree Completions Program Candidates

 - Student Organizations

 - Tau Sigma National Honor Society

 - Tuition Assistance - (external link) Form for Active Duty Military Only

 - Free Online Tutoring (external link)

-The Seahawk Perch promotes the success of off-campus, non-traditional, graduate and military-affiliated students by providing resources, educational opportunities, and programs which connect these populations to the university and Wilmington communities.
+PERCH promotes the success of off-campus, non-traditional and graduate students by providing resources, educational opportunities, and programs which connect these populations to the university and Wilmington communities.

 Military Students Frequently Asked Questions

 No. UNCW does not have a ROTC program.
 To view schools in North Carolina with a Navy ROTC program, view the Navy's website (external link).